vippsas/vipps-recurring-api/vipps-recurring-api.md

 **Note** `description` cannot be longer than 45 characters.

+### Charge times
+Charge _attempts_ are made two times during the day: 08:00 og 16:00 UTC.
+Subsequent attempts are made according to the `retryDays` specified.

 ### Charge retries
 Vipps will retry the charge for the number of days specified in `retryDays`.
 If `retryDays=0` it will be failed after the first attempt.